• Skip to primary navigation

 1. The onions should be fried a reddish-brown for a good looking pulao.
 Be careful not to over-brown them as the rice will turn slightly bitter if the onions are burnt.
 You can fry them pinkish brown, of course, for a light colored pulao.

 2. Stick to the rice and liquid ratio for perfectly separated and fluffy grains of rice.
-1 cup of uncooked rice requires 1 ¼ cups water or broth.
-If you increase the rice, increase the liquid accordingly.
+1 cup of uncooked rice requires 1 ¼ cups water or broth for the instant pot.
+If you increase the rice, here's the measurement: For every additional cup of rice, increase the liquid by 1 cup but keep the ¼ cup constant.
+So for 2 cups of rice, you would add 2 ¼ cups liquid.

 3. Don't forget to fry the rice in the oil for a minute before adding the broth.
 When rice is fried briefly before cooking, it imparts a nutty, rich aroma to the final dish.